Graham Trucking adds second unlimited hydroplane this season, reuniting racing friends at Seafair

 The two lived a few houses apart in Kent and became friends playing sports together in elementary school.
 It continued in junior high when they joined the wrestling team together.
 They played baseball and football together.

-“Once we got in high school, I got in him in outboard racing,” Kelly said.
+“Once we got in high school, I got him in outboard racing,” Kelly said.
 “He went and bought an inboard and did his own thing for a while.
 He was hooked.”

 Peabody had a successful career in the lower boat classes, winning some national titles and setting some records.
 He was involved with the unlimiteds through Kelly, working as a crewman on and off through the years.